Physics-Regulated Deep Reinforcement Learning: Invariant Embeddings: Abstract

 \section{Abstract}

-In this paper, we propose the Phy-DRL: a physics-model-regulated deep reinforcement learning framework for safety-critical autonomous systems.
-The Phy-DRL is unique in three innovations: i) proactive unknown-unknowns training, ii) conjunctive residual control (i.e., integration of data-driven control and physics-model-based control) and safety- \& stability-sensitive reward, and iii) physics-model-based neural network editing, including link editing and activation editing.
-Thanks to the concurrent designs, the Phy-DRL is able to 1) tolerate unknown-unknowns disturbances, 2) guarantee mathematically provable safety and stability, and 3) strictly comply with physical knowledge pertaining to Bellman equation and reward.
-The effectiveness of the Phy-DRL is finally validated by an inverted pendulum and a quadruped robot.
-The experimental results demonstrate that compared with purely data-driven DRL, Phy-DRL features remarkably fewer learning parameters, accelerated training and enlarged reward, while offering enhanced model robustness and safety assurance.
+This paper proposes the Phy-DRL: a physics-regulated deep reinforcement learning (DRL) framework for safety-critical autonomous systems.
+The Phy-DRL has three distinguished invariant-embedding designs: i) residual action policy (i.e., integrating data-driven-DRL action policy and physics-model-based action policy), ii) automatically constructed safety-embedded reward, and iii) physics-model-guided neural network (NN) editing, including link editing and activation editing.
+Theoretically, the Phy-DRL exhibits 1) a mathematically provable safety guarantee and 2) strict compliance of critic and actor networks with physics knowledge about the action-value function and action policy.
+Finally, we evaluate the Phy-DRL on a cart-pole system and a quadruped robot.
+The experiments validate our theoretical results and demonstrate that Phy-DRL features guaranteed safety compared to purely data-driven DRL and solely model-based design while offering remarkably fewer learning parameters and fast training towards safety guarantee.